Get 5% of discount using the code

 Trustpilot

-Planning to attend one of the oldest music festivals in the UK?
+Reading Festival 2026 takes place from 27 to 30 August at Richfield Avenue, Reading, with tickets starting from £125 for a day pass and £325 for the full weekend.
+It’s one of the oldest music festivals in the UK.
 This Rockstar Energy-sponsored event takes place annually during the August Bank Holiday in England.

 This yearly festival takes place every August Bank Holiday in England, where people will experience a unique musical experience on different stages with different genres, ranging from pop to metal.

-So far, the Reading Festival has featured famous bands like Blink-182, The Strokes, and My Chemical Romance, and this year’s edition includes huge names like Bring Me the Horizon, Chappell Roan, and Hozier.
+So far, Reading Festival has featured famous bands like Blink-182, The Strokes, and My Chemical Romance, and this year’s edition includes huge names like Charli XCX, RAYE, and Florence + The Machine.

 Like previous years, the Reading Festival will occur during the August Bank Holiday in England.

-The Reading Fest will be held at Richfield Avenue, the same place it has been held for almost 45 years.
+Reading Fest will be held at Richfield Avenue, Reading, the same place it has been held for almost 45 years.

 YouTube video